China Visit Guide

 UNESCO-listed Yin Xu — the late Shang dynasty capital and the earliest Chinese writing site (oracle bones).
 One of the cradles of Chinese civilisation; an under-touristed essential for serious history travellers.

-Anyang's Yin Xu site is the historical core of the late Shang dynasty (~1300-1046 BCE) — the latest of the early Bronze Age Chinese capitals before the Zhou conquest.
-UNESCO-listed in 2006, the Yin Xu site preserves the foundations of palaces and temples, royal tombs, sacrificial pits, and the Anyang Bronze Workshop foundations.
+Anyang's Yin Xu site is the capital of the late Shang dynasty (~1300–1046 BCE), the last of China's early Bronze Age capitals before the Zhou dynasty overthrew the Shang.
+UNESCO-listed in 2006, the site preserves foundations of palaces and ritual halls, royal tombs, sacrificial pits containing chariot burials and human remains, and the bronze-casting workshop area — the material record of a civilisation that was producing technically sophisticated bronzeware when contemporary European cultures were still in the early Iron Age.

-The oracle bones excavated at Yin Xu since 1899 are the earliest substantial corpus of Chinese writing — over 150,000 bone and shell fragments with divinatory inscriptions, the direct ancestor of the modern Chinese script.
-The Yin Xu Museum displays substantial artefacts; the National Museum of Chinese Writing (in central Anyang) provides the broader context.
+The oracle bones excavated at Yin Xu since 1899 are the earliest substantial corpus of Chinese writing — over 150,000 fragments of animal bone and tortoise shell inscribed with divinatory questions to ancestors and deities, the direct ancestor of the modern Chinese script.
+The graphic connection between the oracle bone forms and contemporary Chinese characters is visible to anyone who can read modern Chinese; the lineage is unbroken.

 What to see